MuneeNdinda/MuneeNdinda/README.md

 - 👋 Hi, I’m @MuneeNdinda
-- 👀 I’m interested in website designing.
+- 👀 I’m interested in website design.
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on website design project
-- 📫 How to reach me tthrough my email-muthoniwamboi0@gmail.com.
+- 📫 How to reach me through my email-faithmuneendinda@gmail.com

 <!---
 MuneeNdinda/MuneeNdinda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.